gregorriegler/gregorriegler.github.io/_posts/2020-05-11-outside-in-tdd-a-consumer.md

 Run the tests => **<span style="color:red">Red</span>**.

 ### Make it Green
-Let's find the simplest way to make the test green by writing all implementation code into the test.
+Let's find the simplest way to make the test green by writing all implementation code inside the test.

 ```typescript
 it("finds a single book", async () => {